BVG reform. The changes that are needed.

 The minimum conversion rate for mandatory benefits will be reduced from 6.8 to 6%.
 The following example explains what this means: If a person's pension fund capital is CHF 200,000, CHF 12,000 would now be paid out per year as a pension instead of CHF 13,600 as before.

-Some of the transitional generation will be financially compensated for the lower conversion rate for the first 15 years.
+Following the entry into force of the reform, some of the transitional generation in the first 15 cohorts will be financially compensated for the lower conversion rate.
 The following aspects need to be borne in mind:

 - Individuals who have saved more than CHF 441,000 will not receive any compensation.